turingschool-examples/Extra-Assessment-Practice-SE2/README.md

 - run `npm install`

 Each markdown file contains the terminal command to run the code in its corresponding js file.

+Note: Some prompts are working with a dataset that is an object.
+You may, or may not, need to reach for Object.keys().
+**Object.keys() will not be needed for your midmod or final assessments.**